lingtalfi/TabathaCache/README.md

 2017-05-22

-A cache system based on identifier invalidation.
+A tag-based cache system for your apps.

 This is part of the [universe framework](https://github.com/karayabin/universe-snapshot).